Carreau/phd-dissertation/parts/part2.rst

 .. adjusted to be around 7.4.
 ..
 ..
 20 µL of the collagen solution was deposited on a coverslip.
 Before full
-.. polymerisation of the collagen occured 3 to 8 oocyte where deposited inside the
+.. polymerisation of the collagen occurred 3 to 8 oocyte where deposited inside the
 .. droplet separated from each other by tens of micrometers.
 ..
 ..
 Droplet is then covered with another coverslip.
 Dow Corning vacuum grease is